 Saku Sakamoto has taken on direction, writing, composing the music, CG and more roles to get this film made.
 It’s an epic undertaking that looks different from the usual anime so make Saku Sakamoto feel welcome and ask questions when you see this because he is hosting the screenings!

 Synopsis: Rin (Kana Hanazawa) is an 18-year-old university student who is shy and anxious and a new arrival at her apartment complex.
 It’s a rundown and unfriendly place where crimes are occurring.
-There’s something darker stirring in the place, something supernatural and sinister and Run begins to investigate instead of moving the out.
+There’s something darker stirring in the place, something supernatural and sinister and Rin begins to investigate instead of moving the heck out.

 パンク侍、斬られて候 「Panku Samurai Kirarete Soro」